pmchrist/Urban-Architects/README.md

 # Urban-Architects
 2023 Complex Systems Simulation Group 11
+Isabel Klennert, Christos Perchanidis, Frenk Klein Schiphorst, Chang Lin
 ## Introduction:

-This project looks into the insides of the interactions between regional geography, population, climate, and energy.
+This project looks into the dynamics of the interactions between regional geography, population, climate, and energy.
-A CA (cellular automata) model is used to simulate this complex system.
+A CA (cellular automata) model is used to simulate this complex system, and the Bak-Sneppen model is used as an inspiration.
 The initial CA model follows the percolation model see Landis 1999, "The Fermi Paradox: An Approach Based on Percolation Theory", JBIS, 51, 163-166 http://www.geoffreylandis.com/percolation.htp